KJWilliamson/maze/README.md

 Using keyboard events to move player around with arrow keys

-Gam is won when the player reaches finish
+Game is won when the player reaches finish